jwebster/ChartingPage/README.md

 ### Should Have
 * Reset button to take page back to initial state
 * Charting data sets with different time periods x-axis (e.g a timeseries and a numeric series)
+* The chart controls should be in keeping with the theme look and feel (additional css should be added in separate files)

 ### Could Have
 * Filters built from the datasets (i.e. scanning the full datasets and collecting the filter & period options)